StackExchange/dnscontrol/docs/check-creds.md

    credkey:  The name used in creds.json (first parameter to NewDnsProvider() in dnsconfig.js)
    provider: The name of the provider (second parameter to NewDnsProvider() in dnsconfig.js)

-If "provider" is `-`, the provider type is assumed to be the value of `TYPE` in `creds.json`.
-Prior to v4.0 this parameter will become optional.
-In v4.0 this paramenter is expected to go away.
+Starting in v3.16, "provider" is optional.
+If it is omitted (or the placeholder value `-` is used), the `TYPE` specified in `creds.json` will be used instead.
+A warning will be displayed with advice on how to remain compatible with v4.0.

+Starting in v4.0, the "provider" argument is expected to go away.

 EXAMPLES:
    dnscontrol check-creds myr53 ROUTE53
+Starting in v3.16:
+   dnscontrol check-creds myr53
+   dnscontrol check-creds myr53 -
+   dnscontrol check-creds myr53 ROUTE53
+Starting in v4.0:
+   dnscontrol check-creds myr53

-This command is the same as:
+This command is the same as `get-zones` with `--format=nameonly`
-   dnscontrol get-zones --out=/dev/null myr53 ROUTE53

 # Developer Note

 This command is not implemented for all providers.

-To add this to a provider, implement the get-zones subcommand
+To add this to a provider, implement the get-zones subcommand.